Get

 Image Credit: HG-Fotografie, Pixabay

-Technically, Chihuahuas aren’t very laidback and do have high exercise needs.
+Technically, Chihuahuas aren’t very laidback and can have relatively high exercise needs.
 However, their small size means their needs are very easy to meet.
 Think about how many steps they need to take every time you take a step—only very short walks are required.

 12. Greyhound